 - 1. Turn OFF the user station. - 2.
 Connect the USB mouse to one of the available USB ports on the USB combo keyboard.
+Note that this mouse must be a wired one instead of a wireless mouse.

-Important: Do NOT connect the USB mouse to the user station.
+Important: Do NOT directly connect the USB mouse to the user station where a USB combo keyboard is connected.